 “In the back of my mind, I’m like, ‘I don’t know shit about beer,’” he remembers. “‘I know how to sell it, but I don’t know what it tastes like.’”

-[But wait a second, how is it possible that a guy who “doesn’t know shit about beer”—indeed, had never even drank it—previously spent years successfully selling it around San Diego?
+[But, wait: how is it possible that a guy who “doesn’t know shit about beer”—indeed, had never even drank it—previously spent years successfully selling it around San Diego?
 Good question.

 “There's a dirty secret in the beer industry that is still as true today as it was when I was working for the distribution tier: most distributors don't know and don't care how a beer tastes,” Wood says.]